On this page - Talcum Powder ....... Foam Bath ....... Soap ....... Gift Sets

 Wright,Layman also produced some "Foam Bath" in squeezy plastic containers.

-130ml tubes,approximately 16.5cm tall,with a character image on the front.
+130ml tubes,approximately 16.5cm tall,with different character artwork on the front.

 Unlike the talc,they don't carry a date.
 But the ad,to the right,comes from a 1971 magazine.

-The use of words like "glee" & "super" are very much of the time of course.
+The use of words like "glee" & "super" are also pointers to its age.

 As is the font used for "Camberwick Green",and the type of styllised design on the tubes.